-For many people, feelings of anxiety, sadness, grief and anger related to the pain can create a burden that is difficult to manage and may lead to the emergence of mental health problems.
-Major depression is the most common mental health condition associated with chronic pain, with rates of 30% to 40%, and there are also high rates of generalised anxiety disorder and post-traumatic stress disorder.10
+For many people, feelings of anxiety, sadness, grief and anger related to pain can create a burden that is difficult to manage and may lead to the emergence of mental health problems.
+Major depression is the most common mental health condition associated with chronic pain, with rates of 30% to 40%, and there are also high rates of generalised anxiety disorder and post-traumatic stress disorder.

-These statistics are especially concerning in light of research by the National Ageing Research Institute that more than 50 percent of those living in aged care facilities have either anxiety or depression or both disorders, and just under 50 percent enter residential care with a pre-existing depressive condition.11
+These statistics are especially concerning in light of research by the National Ageing Research Institute that more than 50 percent of those living in aged care facilities have either anxiety or depression or both disorders, and just under 50 percent enter residential care with a pre-existing depressive condition.

-Cognitive or other communicative impairments of residents, inadequate training of aged care staff with dayto-day responsibilities for residents and workload that prevents adequate pain assessment are all barriers to effective treatment.12 It can also lead to inappropriate use of physical or chemical restraints13, misuse of pain medications and reliance on antidepressants.14
+Cognitive or other communicative impairments of residents, inadequate training of aged care staff with dayto-day responsibilities for residents and workload that prevents adequate pain assessment are all barriers to effective treatment.
+It can also lead to inappropriate use of physical or chemical restraints, misuse of pain medications and reliance on antidepressants.

-It is unsurprising that in 2016-17, the most common complaints made to the Aged Care Complaints Commission about residential care related to medication administration and management and falls prevention and post-fall management.15
+It is unsurprising that in 2016-17, the most common complaints made to the Aged Care Complaints Commission about residential care related to medication administration and management and falls prevention and post-fall management.

-That the Committee notes the prevalence of pain for residents of aged care and its relationship to incidents of mistreatment and severe behaviours.
+The Commission recognises the prevalence of pain among residents of aged care and its relationship to incidents of mistreatment and severe behaviours.